Skip to main content

 • Single row - Click the row action button and select 'delete'.

 • Open file - Click on a row to open the document edit page.
-Click the page action button and selected the 'delete' option.
+Click the page action button and selected the 'Delete' option.

 • Multi row - Select the check box(es) on the row left for each item you want to delete.
 Then click the arrow at the bottom of the page and choose 'delete'.